IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Bertrand_Russell" target="_blank">Bertrand Russell</a>

->“Don’t worry, I know you’ll never understand it.
-[Wittgenstein to Bertrand Russell, his Ph.D supervisor, after he had defended his Ph.D thesis]”
+>“Don’t worry, I know you’ll never understand it.”
+[Wittgenstein to Bertrand Russell, his Ph.D supervisor, after he had defended his Ph.D thesis]

 >“Russell's books should be bound in two colours, those dealing with mathematical logic in red – and all students of philosophy should read them; those dealing with ethics and politics in blue – and no one should be allowed to read them.”